fivetwentythree/exp/content/posts/discourses-on-livy.md

 Look, the reason people should care about the _Discourses_ today isn't because we need another take on Roman history.
 It's because Machiavelli is asking the fundamental question: How do you build political systems that account for the fact that people are, generally speaking, the worst?

-His answer – republics with lots of institutional conflict, checks on power, and channels for ambition – feels weirdly modern.
+His answer which is republics with lots of institutional conflict, checks on power, and channels for ambition feels weirdly modern.
 Or maybe modern democracy feels weirdly Machiavellian.
 Either way, the _Discourses_ is Machiavelli saying: "Look, I told you how the sausage gets made in _The Prince_, but if you actually want good governance that lasts, you need a republic."

 The irony is delicious.
 The guy whose name means "evil schemer" actually thought the best government was one where no single schemer could win.
 It's like if Bernie Madoff's secret passion project was designing better SEC regulations.